 While the vast majority of audiobooks feature a single narrator, a growing number of productions employ multiple voice actors or even a full cast.
 These aim to give listeners a richer experience of the material, something more akin to a radio play.
 It can also allow for the voices and perspectives of different characters to be represented by the appropriate performers.
 Regardless of whether you are playing one character or even a few, the amount of time you will commit to the audiobook production will be significantly less than if you are narrating the entire book.

-The best way to reduce the time it takes to record an audiobook is to know the material.
+The best way to reduce the time it takes to record is to know the material.
 While you won’t be required to memorize the entire book, you will need to understand the story and the characters you’ll be performing.
 You’ll likely have a few weeks to read the book, develop characterizations, and make notes to prepare for the recording sessions.
 After you’ve read the book, try to meet with the director at least once before recording to talk through your ideas and make sure you’re both on the same page.

 The amount of time it takes to record an audiobook will largely be dictated by the producers and director.
 The production team will set the pace and call for retakes as required.
 That said, studio time costs money, and your producers and directors will likely want to get the recording right in as few takes as possible.
 As a voice actor, being prepared is key.